 The new editor has come up with a default ‘Table’ block.
 It lets you add tables to your WordPress posts/pages.
 But the problem is, it’s very basic.
 You cannot make advanced tables with the block.

-To add advanced and beautiful tables in WordPress, you need to use a separate plugin for that.
+To add advanced and beautiful tables in WordPress, you need to use a dedicated WordPress plugin.

 There are a handful number of WordPress table plugins out there.
 But not all of them are designed for the Gutenberg editor.
 Here I’ll be sharing a list of 7 best Gutenberg Tables Plugins.

 Let’s get started.

-WP Table Builder is a brand new ‘Drag & Drop’ WordPress Table Plugin.
+WP Table Builder is a ‘Drag & Drop’ WordPress Table Plugin.
 It makes it insanely easy to create beautiful and responsive tables in WordPress.